Detained in Dubai: Other Partners

 In August 2018, Swedish-Iranian Ellie Holman was charged with having alcohol in her blood after drinking one complimentary glass of wine on an Emirates flight prior to her arrival in Dubai.
-Radha Stirling of Detained in Dubai alleged that "the UAE maintains a deliberately misleading facade that alcohol consumption is perfectly legal for visitors."
+Radha Stirling alleged that "the UAE maintains a deliberately misleading facade that alcohol consumption is perfectly legal for visitors."
 According to Detained in Dubai, the UAE presented that she had been detained for visa-related issues, though the official prosecution charge provided that she had been arrested for the consumption of alcohol and invading the privacy of an officer.
 Detained in Dubai has campaigned for legislative reforms to prevent further such arrests.